caseymeili/Ketogenic-Diet-TMEV/README.md

 ### Beta Diversity Analysis
-Shared file from mothur was converted into a Phyloseq object (using the "make phyloseq.R" script).
-Beta diversity and differential taxa analysis were conducted with R and RStudio version 2024.04.2+764.
-Primary packages include Phyloseq, vegan, and ggplot2.
-All packages are listed in the corresponding R scripts.
+OTU abundance tables and taxonomy files generated from mothur were compiled into a Phyloseq object (see make_phyloseq.R for construction of the OTU table), and sample metadata were incorporated.
+This script performs beta diversity analyses, including Bray-Curtis distance calculation, principal coordinates analysis (PCoA) ordination, PERMANOVA, and assessment of homogeneity of dispersion (betadisper).

+### Differential Abundance Analysis

 ### Questions